Elton Monteiro

-Elton Monteiro Almada (born 22 February 1994) is a professional footballer who plays as a centre back for Hanoi Police FC.
-Born in Switzerland, he is a youth international for Portugal.
+Elton Monteiro Almada (born 22 February 1994) is a professional footballer who plays as a centre-back for Vevey-Sports.
+Born in Switzerland, he was a youth international for Portugal.

-Football career
+Club career

 On 16 August 2014, Monteiro made his professional debut with Braga B in a 2014–15 Segunda Liga match against Aves.

 International career

-Monteiro was born in Switzerland to a Cape Verdean family, and has Swiss and Portuguese nationality.
-He is a youth international for Portugal.
+Monteiro was born in Switzerland to a Cape Verdean family, and has Swiss and Portuguese nationality, and represented Portugal at youth level.
 His brother Joël Monteiro is also a professional footballer.